By 1963- the year in which I was born- two things were clear to policy planners in India

 The latter view reflects the doubts raised by the second question, to which we might turn first.

 That second question related to 'Human Capital' which Sen thought meant getting a PhD from Cambridge in shirt stitching.
 I mean to say, if you haven't written a dissertation on 'choice of techniques in threading needles' how would you be able to figure out how to get started?
-Clearly, India needs to first make breakthroughs in algebraic topology before it can get its people to learn how to use a sowing machine- preferably at MIT.
+Clearly, India needs to first make breakthroughs in algebraic topology before it can get its people to learn how to use a sewing machine- preferably at MIT.

 There are certain mystifying features about inflation in India.